Help a Talented Poet or Writer – Donate Scholarship Funds

-Established in 2018, the Letras Latinas Scholarship will be awarded to a Latinx poet (or poets) who would not otherwise be able to attend the Poetry Workshop in Squaw Valley.
+Established in 2018, the Letras Latinas Scholarship will be awarded to a Latinx poet (or poets) who would not otherwise be able to attend the Poetry Workshop at the Community of Writers.
 This scholarship was named for and was established with the support of Letras Latinas, the literary initiative at the University of Notre Dame’s Institute for Latino Studies, which strives to enhance the visibility, appreciation and study of Latinx literature.
 Donate

 The C.D Wright Memorial Scholarship for Poets

 C. D. Wright was born and raised in the Ozark Mountains of Arkansas.
 She had been a member of the Community of Writers Poetry teaching staff for almost twenty years.
 Many of you will have worked with her and will remember her stunning craft lectures, some of which were gathered in Cooling Time: An American Poetry Vigil, and her readings from the astonishing set of books she produced in those years: Just Whistle, Tremble, Deepstep Come Shining, Steal Away, One Big Self, Rising Falling Hovering, and One With Others.
 This scholarship will be awarded to a first-time Poetry participant.
 Donate

 The John Zobel Memorial Scholarship for Fiction or Nonfiction Writers

 John Hiller Zobel was an author, former attorney, accomplished athlete, scholar, and wit.
 He died very unexpectedly and far, far too soon, on the summit of Aconcagua in Argentina in January 2017.
 He was only 56.
 He attended the Community of Writers in 2006.
 This scholarship was established by the writing group he founded, the Really Cool Writing Group (RCWG).
 This scholarship will be awarded to a first-time participant in Fiction or Nonfiction.
 Donate Learn more about John Zobel.